 When former child actress Lisa Jakub auditioned for "Mrs. Doubtfire," the bond with her onscreen family was immediate.

-> "I felt like I met my siblings for the first time," she told TODAY during an interview in honor of the film's 25th anniversary this fall.
+"I felt like I met my siblings for the first time," she told TODAY during an interview in honor of the film's 25th anniversary.
 "I'm an only child, and so I was so excited to have siblings, even if they were fake siblings.
 There were several kids there, auditioning for the three children's roles.
 And they put Matt (Lawrence) and Mara (Wilson) and I together very quickly.
 And we just felt like family.
 I feel like that chemistry was very obvious."

-> Jakub also shared a close relationship with the late Robin Williams, who unforgettably played a divorced dad who poses as a British nanny in order to spend more time with his children.
+Jakub also shared a close relationship with the late Robin Williams, who unforgettably played a divorced dad who poses as a British nanny in order to spend more time with his children.

 "I learned so much from Robin," she said.
 "I learned how to be in the moment.
 One of the things that made Robin so brilliant at what he did was as an actor, as a performer, he was present.
 He was reacting to what was going on around him.
 And I think that that's a really valuable thing, just to learn about life; to be in that moment so you can really experience it and react in an authentic way."

 Williams' willingness to share his own struggles made a profound impact on the young actress.

 "Something that Robin taught me that was really, really important is that he was very open with me about his issues with addiction and depression," Jakub said.
 "And I really appreciated that.
 I was 14 at the time that we shot 'Mrs. Doubtfire,' and I think he thought that was, you know, a prime time to really be open with me and honest.
 And I have dealt with depression, and I have anxiety, and the fact that he was that open, that honest, that willing to talk to me about it was something that was really special."